Effect of magnons on the temperature dependence and anisotropy of spin-orbit torque: Conclusions

 \section{Conclusions}

-Using 3rd order perturbation theory within the framework of the Keldysh nonequilibrium formalism we derive suitable equations to assess the magnonic contributions to the field-like SOT.
-In comparison to the purely electronic field-like SOT, its magnonic counterpart depends more strongly on the quasiparticle broadening and on the temperature.
-We distinguish three contributions to the magnonic field-like SOT, which depend on the quasiparticle broadening $\Gamma$, the spin-wave stiffness $\mathcal{A}$ and the temperature $T$ in the following ways: $T^{3/2}/(\mathcal{A}^{3/2}\Gamma^3)$, $T^{7/2} /(\mathcal{A}^{3/2}\Gamma^5)$ and $T^{5/2}/(\mathcal{A}^{5/2}\Gamma^5)$ when the effective dimension is $d=3$ and $T/(\mathcal{A}\Gamma^3)$, $T^{3} /(\mathcal{A}\Gamma^5)$ and $T^{2}/(\mathcal{A}^{2}\Gamma^5)$ when the effective dimension is $d=2$.
-We computed the magnonic SOT from first principles in Co/Pt(111), O/Co/Pt(111), and Mn/W(001) magnetic bilayers.
-In our calculations the $T^{5/2}/(\mathcal{A}^{5/2}\Gamma^5)$ ($d=3$) and $T^{2}/(\mathcal{A}^{2}\Gamma^5)$ ($d=2$) contributions dominate the magnonic SOT.
-We find a strong temperature-dependence of the magnonic contribution to the field-like SOT, in agreement with experimental observations.
-According to our calculations, it exhibits a pronounced anisotropy as well.
-Since the magnonic SOT is sizable in comparison to its purely electronic counterpart, magnons may therefore explain both the strong temperature dependence and the anisotropy of the field-like SOT found in some experiments.
+Using 3rd order perturbation theory within the framework of the Keldysh nonequilibrium formalism we derive suitable equations to assess the magnonic contributions to the SOT.
+In comparison to the purely electronic SOT, its magnonic counterpart depends more strongly on the temperature.
+We distinguish several contributions to the magnonic SOT, which depend differently on the spin-wave stiffness $\mathcal{A}$ and the temperature $T$.
+The dominating contribution scales like $T^{2}/\mathcal{A}^{2}$, which leads to a strong temperature-dependence of the magnonic contribution to the SOT, in agreement with experimental observations.
+We compute the magnonic SOT in the ferromagnetic Rashba model.
+It exhibits a strong anisotropy when the Rashba parameter is large and it becomes larger than the non-magnonic SOT when the quasiparticle broadening becomes small.
+Since the magnonic SOT is sizable in comparison to its purely electronic counterpart, magnons may therefore explain both the strong temperature dependence and the anisotropy of the SOT found in some experiments.